craftr-build/craftr-build-4.x/README.md

 * Support passing additional arguments to a build operator (useful for operators that run a build product, eg `cxx.run`)
-* Support for Ninja depfiles/deps (also in the Python backend)
 * Enhancements to the standard library (especiall C/C++)
 * Reduce build graph JSON representation: Write the same `environ` dictionary only once and reference from `Operator` and `BuildSet`